 Representative at the Rüsselsheim Campus

-Advisory services offered by RheinMain University´s AStA (student union)
+Advisory services offered by RheinMain University's AStA (student union) (websites in German only)

 Are you suffering from disadvantages at the university due to a disability or chronic illness or other circumstances?
 The AStA’s Anti-Discrimination Office offers advice and counseling to all students if they have experienced discrimination and provides information on possible courses of action and where to find support.

-The AStA’s Social Counseling Service can advise you on how to finance your studies.
+The AStA’s Social Counseling Service can advise you on how to finance your studies: Social Counseling Service

 Advisory services offered by Studentenwerk Frankfurt (association for student affairs)